Running Ansys Mechanical APDL using an LSF Job Scheduler (command line; without GUI)

 Figure 3: Setting up a Passcode on Each Node in the Cluster

-- Enter module load ansys/22.1.cadconnect in your terminal window.
+- Enter the command module load ansys in your terminal window.

-- Enter module list to see if the software has been loaded into memory.
+- Enter the command module list to see if the software has been linked to the LSF job scheduler.

 - Create a shell file to enter LSF batch submission (bsub) and the Ansys batch commands.